Blacklock Canary Wharf | London’s Best Chops

 …Blacklock is always a safe option.

 The restaurant’s burgeoning presence across the capital can be summed up in one juicy word: chops.
-And come spring, Canary Wharf will be getting in on the action, as the Blacklock team are set to expand into the neighbourhood of tall glass buildings with their fifth location, Blacklock Canary Wharf, which will slot into the current lineup of Blacklock Soho (the original), Blacklock City, Blacklock Shoreditch and Blacklock Covent Garden.
+And now Blacklock Canary Wharf is muscling in on the action, slotting into the lineup of Blacklock Soho (the original), Blacklock City, Blacklock Shoreditch and Blacklock Covent Garden.

 The idea behind Blacklock is nothing overly complicated (meat at its finest should be a simple thing); they’re traditional British chophouses that specialise in… ‘door-stop-thick’ chops.
 You choose the size first; skinny or big, next the type of meat; beef, lamb or pork (or the three together, piled up high on flatbread, on the ‘all in’ platter) and the chefs handle the rest, plopping your cut onto a charcoal grill, flattening and then scorching it with a 200-year-old clothes iron.